FernandoLGuzman/DB_Project/README.md

 * Address

   An address hold the location details for other entities.
-The information is composed of the physical address as well as the GPS location in terms of latitud and longitud, and the Senate Region.
+The information is composed of the physical address as well as the GPS location in terms of latitude and longitude, and the Senate Region.

 * Resource